Turner Colours Brnad wanted to make gouache as easily and widely used as acrylic colors so they came up with acrylic gouache in early 80s.

 Where to buy

-Turner gouache is widely available in US, UK, Canada.
-It is easy to find in Japan, of course, but harder to come by in other Asian countries (I haven’t seen it in Thailand, Indonesia or Malaysia).
+Turner gouache is widely available in the US, UK, and Canada.
+It is easy to find in Japan, of course, but harder to come by in other South-East Asian countries (I haven’t seen it in Thailand, Indonesia, or Malaysia) but of course easy to buy in Japan.

 I believe it’s also available in Europe.